neocliff/my-make-things/README.md

 Doxygen is used to generate developer documentation directly from the source.
 Rather than have every directory under src have its own Doxyfile (the name of the configuration file), I have a single project wide Doxyfile that is configured using variables set in the make files.
 If you use the make system, generating the documentation is as simple as `make ... -f path/to/makefile docs`.
 The variables are automatically set and passed in on the call to Doxygen.

-## About the Project
+## About this Project

 This "project" is a glorified "Hello, World!".
 I created enough in the way of source code to test the build system.
 It contains: